-Attendance and Make-Up Work Policies
+Attendance and Make Up Work Policies

+Attendance is compiled every class meeting and available for review in Brightspace.
 In the case of an emergency, students will be required to provide documentation of the emergency within seven days of the stated assignment due date and the work is due within the same time frame.